About This Chapter

 57. What is Hip Hop Subculture?

 In this lesson, you will learn about hip hop music and the defining characteristics of the hip hop subculture.
 You will learn about the history, fashion, and values of this subculture as well.

 In this lesson, learn the definition of the rave subculture and the importance of its secret and underground nature.
 You will learn its history dating back to the 1980s, including the music, customs, drugs, and style of dress associated with it.

 Who were the first bodybuilders?
 Learn about the history of this sport and how bodybuilders evolved into a subculture of their own.
 Then test yourself on your knowledge.

 60. What is the Emo Subculture?

-In this lesson, you will learn about the main components of the emo subculture.
-You'll explore the history, musical influences and fashion of youth in the emo subculture.
+In this lesson, you'll learn about the main components of the emo subculture.
+You'll explore the history, musical influences, and fashion of youth in the emo subculture.
 Following the lesson will be a brief quiz to test your new knowledge.

 61. What is the Goth Subculture?